Biaora: Transportation

-BRRG/Biyavra Rajgarh is located on Indore–Gwalior line Many Trains halts on Station.

-Biyavra Rajgarh Railway Station (BRRG) is a small railway station located in Biaora, Madhya Pradesh.
+Biyavra Rajgarh Railway Station (BRRG) is a small railway station located in Biaora.
 It is situated off Mumbai-Agra Road (NH 46) and serves as a vital connection for passengers traveling between Indore and Bhopal.
-The station features two platforms, basic amenities like ticket counters, waiting rooms, and public restrooms.
-Biaora is known for its historical significance, hosting the ruins of an ancient fort and the picturesque Kali Mata Temple, attracting tourists and devotees alike.
+The station features two platforms and basic amenities such as ticket counters, waiting rooms, and public restrooms.
+BRRG/Biyavra Rajgarh is located on the Indore–Gwalior line.

-Currently of 10/09/2024 The station of Biaora is Under Maintenance and is Being upgraded to a Junction.
-A new railway line is being established here.